syncfusion-content/blazor-docs/blazor/rich-text-editor/webassembly-performance.md

 ---
 layout: post
-title: WebAssembly Performance in Blazor RichTextEditor Component | Syncfusion
+title: WebAssembly Performance in Blazor RichTextEditor | Syncfusion
 description: This topic helps you to improve the performance of Web Assembly Application when using Syncfusion Blazor RichTextEditor components with some tips.
 platform: Blazor